Niranjanprof/Score-Keeper/README.md

 # Score-Keeper
-#Android App Keeps Track of Goals and Fouls in a Football Match
+#Android App

-Udacity Assignment
+Keeps Track of Goals and Fouls in a Football Match

 Gives the winner Name according to number of goals